 Jay Worthy: Probably, by 13 we’d all freestyle on the basketball team.
 But I was shy.
 There was a time when I liked to rap, make songs, but I didn’t like to perform.
 I had a really hard time with doing it in public, but I loved the idea of being a rapper and becoming famous.
 But when it comes to performing, I would get nervous.
 I still get nervous sometimes if it’s an unknown crowd.
 But when it comes to making songs or videos, I’m all good.
 But certain shows to this day I still get nervous.

 What do you think helped you transition from that?

-Jay Worthy: How did you lock in your confidence?
-All this shit is new to me bro.
+Jay Worthy: All this shit is new to me bro.
 I think when I did Fool’s Gold Day off L.A.
 2016.
 I got a good crowd respond.
 Once I proved to myself I could do it and wasn’t scared to look at the crowd in their eyes, I got over it.
 I’m a real one, and I didn’t really think rapping was too real of a thing.
 It was almost kind of embarrassing.
 Like, I’m not a rapper.
 I’m a real dude.
 Even though I always wanted to do this professionally, I just didn’t like the performance part of it.
 I don’t like the idea of having to look cool for these cameras, you know what I mean?

 When did the idea of being a rapper stop being corny for you?